artursouzar/chemical-compounds-chembl/README.md

 Who keeps it:
 EMBL's European Bioninformatics Institute (EMBL-EBI)

-Purpose of the Compound Library
+Purpose of the Compound Library:
 Data resources and analysis tools to support life science research.